Terraminator/cloudstrike/README.md

 On Linux, you can build the beacon with: `bash make.sh`

 On Windows, it would be: `make.bat` (I used MinGW but I am sure you can also use other compilers if you reconfigure the command.
 If you port this over, it would be cool if you contribute these changes!)

+After installing you can use patch.sh to change a previous `C2_HOST` to a new one without rebuilding the whole binary

 For some features, you need to put the following files into the static folder: